c-blake/bu/doc/tim.md

 concluding much (even on an isolated test machine) such as `taskset`, `chrt`, fixing CPU frequency dynamically in-OS, or even rebooting into a BIOS with a fixed freq CPU (or your OS's equivalent of these Linux interventions).

+`tim` wraps all these ideas up into a simple command-line invocation where you just pass some valid command (probably not outputting anything to terminals).
+It even prints out a nice error message when your times are too unstable.

 Usage
 =====